A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Research Methodology

 \section{Research Methodology}

 This section outlines the research methodology adopted to conduct a systematic literature review and to gather relevant research papers for this study.
-The primary objective of this research is to offer a comprehensive overview of the most recent advancements in the realm of in-trip POI recommendations, specifically focusing on an information-centric perspective.
+The primary objective of this research is to offer an overview of the most recent advancements in the realm of POI recommendation, specifically focusing on an information-centric perspective.